Rufous-breasted antthrush: Distribution and habitat

-The rufous-breasted antthrush inhabits inhabits humid to wet primary forest and mature secondary forest.
+The rufous-breasted antthrush inhabits humid to wet primary forest and mature secondary forest.
 It favors ravines, regrown landslide scars, steep slopes, and other areas that have dense undergrowth.
 In elevation it occurs between 800 and 1800 m in Costa Rica, between 1200 and 2400 m in Colombia, mostly between 1100 and 2000 m in Ecuador, between 1100 and 1850 m in Peru, and between 1100 and 2200 m in Venezuela.

 Behavior

 Movement

 The rufous-breasted antthrush is a year-round resident throughout its range.

 Feeding

 The rufous-breasted antthrush's diet and foraging behavior are not known.
 It is almost entirely terrestrial.
 It walks slowly and deliberately with its tail cocked like a little rail.
 It has been seen once at an army ant swarm but not seen at many others in its habitat.

 Breeding

 The rufous-breasted antthrush's breeding season has not been detailed but includes June in Colombia and October in Ecuador.
 Nothing else is known about the species' breeding biology.